Families claim sex offender who allegedly tried to buy girls at store also approached their daughters - NewsBreak

 ORLANDO, Fla. - An Orlando man hired to deliver for a company called Gopuff is in jail, accused of touching a customer.
 Now Orange County deputies are trying to determine if he is the same person who attempted to grab a University of Central Florida student.
 They are also worried there could be other victims.

-ORLANDO, Fla. - Wednesday marked one month since a late-night shooting in downtown Orlando's entertainment district sent people running for cover away from the bars and restaurants.
+Wednesday marked one month since a late-night shooting in downtown Orlando's entertainment district sent people running for cover away from the bars and restaurants.
 A total of seven people were hurt and survived.
 No one was killed.
-In the weeks following the shooting, few details have been...
+In the weeks following the shooting, few details have been released.

 IN THIS ARTICLE